52147/Symbiota/README.md

 https://inchoo.net/dev-talk/how-to-generate-ssh-keys-for-git-authorization/

 ## Use ssh to connect the server through vscode
+0. add the 3 extensions for connecting the server use SSH
 1. `ctrl + shift + p` open command of vscode
 2. Select `SSH-Remote Host: Connect to host`
 3. Select `configure SSH Host`, configure file will be opened